 1973 - The Crest during the run of "O Lucky Man!" with Malcolm McDowell, a June release.
 Thanks to Ken McIntyre for the photo on the Facebook page Photos of Los Angeles.
 Thanks to Tom Southall for pointing out that on the far right side of the photo we're seeing a bit of the UA Westwood.

 1980 - Thanks to the American Classic Images collection for this "Melvin and Howard" shot.

-1983 - The theatre as the Metro in a July photo from the American Classic Images collection.
+1983 - "War Games" was the film that reopened the house as the Metro after SRO gave it a remodel.
+The reopening was June 3.
+This July photo is from the American Classic Images collection.

 1987 - A Metro view that appeared on the Crest Facebook page.
 "Benji the Hunted" was a June release.

-1990 - The Crest running "Dick Tracy."
-Thanks to Bill Gabel for the photo from his collection.
+1990 - "Dick Tracy" at night.
+Thanks to Bill Gabel for sharing this photo from his collection.

 1995 - Thanks to Michael Part for his photo.
 He wrote the script for Disney's "A Kid in King Arthur's Court."
 He added the shot as a comment to the posting of a 2017 photo on the non-public Facebook group Mid Century Modern Los Angeles.